r4ch45/charterful/notebooks/markdown/1-why-are-gas-fired-powerstations-important.md

-There were 36 power stations drawing gas from the NTS in 2020.

 # Balancing Renewables

 Gas electricity generation plays a crucial role in balancing renewable electricity generation.
 Looking at Wind Generation from direct connections to the Electricity System (excluding distributed generation) and CCGT generation average values per gas day, as a fraction of total electricity generation (to counteract seasonal variations) it's visually clear that power station generation is used to counteract variation in wind.
+Statistically speaking, we can prove this in a number of ways.

 ```python